mozilla/extension-workshop/src/content/documentation/develop/ux-guidelines-for-mobile-extensions.md

 # Introduction

 ::: note alert
-In August 2020, Mozilla launched a new, reimagined Firefox for Android experience (codenamed "Fenix").
+In August 2020, Mozilla [launched](https://blog.mozilla.org/blog/2020/08/25/introducing-a-new-firefox-for-android-experience/) a new, reimagined Firefox for Android experience (codenamed "Fenix").
 The  browser for Android has been rebuilt from the ground up using [GeckoView](https://mozilla.github.io/geckoview/), Mozilla's mobile browsing engine.

 Currently, only a limited number of [Recommended Extensions](https://support.mozilla.org/kb/recommended-extensions-program?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=developing-extensions-for-firefox-for-android) are supported.
 However, we are continuously working on increasing support, taking into account usage and feedback to ensure we are making the most of our available resources.
-We will post updates to [The Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=differences-between-desktop-and-android-extensions) as plans solidify each quarter.
+We will post updates to the [Add-ons Blog](https://blog.mozilla.org/addons/category/mobile?utm_source=extensionworkshop.com&utm_medium=dev-article&utm_content=differences-between-desktop-and-android-extensions) as plans solidify each quarter.
 :::

 To make sure your users have a great experience with your extension on Firefox for Android, you’ll want to make sure your extension’s user interface integrates well with the browser.